minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes-runner.md

 - Use, as shown above, the [naming convention][dockerfile-naming] for Dockerfiles since we may want to add normaliser Dockerfiles in the same directory.
-- Use a Python base image for all our boefjes, so we can use shared Python code to communicate with the boefjes api.
-Since there is no one tool available across Docker base images that can perform HTTP communication, we might as well use python for this.
+- Use a Python base image for all our boefjes, so we can use shared Python code to communicate with the boefjes API.
+Since there is no one tool available across Docker base images that can perform HTTP communication, we might as well use Python for this.
 Later, we can consider creating platform-specific, pre-built binaries using languages such as Go or Rust.
 - In particular, build the images using a `python:3.11-slim` base image.
 A basic check shows the following sizes per base image, but Alpine [does not support standard PyPI wheels][wheels]: